gla-rad/ServiceRegistry/README.md

 cheatsheet.

 ## Keycloak Configuration
-The current version of the MSR is using the [Keycloak](https://www.keycloak.org/) for access management (version 20.0.1).
-The Spring Keycloak adapter is used to link the service to the authentication server.
+The current version of the MSR is using [Keycloak](https://www.keycloak.org/) for access management (version 21.1.2+).
+The Spring OIDC client is used to link the service to the authentication server.
 Therefore, before running the service you will need to create a security realm in Keycloak and setup a client service.
 To get things going faster, the required client configuration can be